-The Public Health Certificate program prepares participants with a broad understanding of the core areas of public health and skills necessary for public health practice in a wide range of public and private institutions.
-This certificate is ideal for those students who are working on a Master's degree in another field, but have an interest in or plan to work in a public health setting, or for professionals who are working in the field but do not have a degree in public health.
-The certificate is offered through the Master of Public Health (MPH) program.
-MPH faculty teach the required courses for the certificate, and students take courses along with MPH students.
+The Graduate Public Health Certificate consists of six required courses.
+The PHC Program prepares participants with a broad understanding of the core areas of public health and skills necessary for public health practice in a wide range of public and private institutions.
+This certificate is ideal for those students who are working on a master’s degree in another field, but have an interest in or plan to work in a public health setting, or for professionals who are working in the field but do not have a degree in public health.
+The PHC is offered through the Master of Public Health (MPH) program.
+MPH faculty teach the required PHC courses, and students take courses along with MPH students.
 The UNF MPH Program is nationally accredited by the Council on Education for Public Health (CEPH).

-Students enrolled in any UNF graduate program may earn the Public Health Certificate, but students are not required to be admitted to a UNF graduate program.
-There are no pre-requisite courses required; individuals with a bachelor's degree in any field may be accepted.
-Acceptance is dependent on student eligibility and space in the program.
-Students who have graduated from the MPH program, or who are enrolled in the MPH program, are not eligible.
-All courses must be completed at UNF.
+Individuals with a bachelor’s degree in any field may be accepted into the PHC Program; there are no pre-requisites.
+Acceptance into the PHC Program is dependent on student eligibility and space in the program.
+Students who have graduated from the MPH Program or are enrolled in the MPH Program are not eligible to earn the Certificate.
+All courses for the Certificate must be completed at the University of North Florida.

 Special Notes about the Program